-CHRIST THE KING SCHOOL is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+St Mary's Catholic Primary School is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.

-19. Mental Health
+• Mental Health

 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Whilst CHRIST THE KING SCHOOL recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
+Whilst St Mary's Catholic Primary School recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
-This will be done by speaking to the DSL, DDSL or ADSL and SENCo and follow up with a record on CPOMS.

-How traumatic Adverse Childhood Experiences (ACE), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
+How traumatic Adverse Childhood Experiences (ACEs), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern they will share this with the DSL or deputy.
-(Adverse Childhood Experiences (ACE) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
-ACEs have been linked to premature death as well as to various health conditions, including mental health issues)
+(Adverse Childhood Experiences (ACEs) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
+ACEs have been linked to premature death as well as to various health conditions, including mental health issues).

-20. Private Fostering Arrangements
+Private Fostering Arrangements